fenok/react-router-typesafe-routes/README.md

 [![NPM Version](https://img.shields.io/npm/v/react-router-typesafe-routes)](https://www.npmjs.com/package/react-router-typesafe-routes)
 [![NPM Downloads](https://img.shields.io/npm/dw/react-router-typesafe-routes)](https://www.npmjs.com/package/react-router-typesafe-routes)

-> [!WARNING]
-> You're viewing the documentation for the upcoming version 2.0.0, which is currently unstable.
-If you have any feedback, please leave it [here](https://github.com/fenok/react-router-typesafe-routes/issues/54).
-For the current version, please refer to the [main branch](https://github.com/fenok/react-router-typesafe-routes/tree/main).

 The library provides type safety for all route params (pathname params, search params (including multiple keys), state, and hash) on building and parsing/validating URL parts and state.
 There are no unsafe type casts whatsoever.

 If you want, you can use a validation library.
 There is first-party support for [Zod](https://github.com/colinhacks/zod) and [Yup](https://github.com/jquense/yup), and other libraries can be integrated with ease.
 Otherwise, you can use other built-in types and fine-tune their validation instead.